CONUNDRUM: TAKE INVESTMENT LOSS OR WAIT IT OUT?

 First, I am passionate about youth sports, and one of the reasons I left my former VP-level Silicon Valley job for a full time real estate career is it allowed me flexibility to coach my children’s sports teams.
 Second, many of my real estate clients have young children starting youth sports, so I thought it helpful to summarize my learnings and observations over the last 14 years to share.

 My experiences with youth sports is rooted in having been an involved father to my college-age son and my high school daughter.
 During their childhood, I volunteered to head or assistant coach 20 different soccer and basketball teams, served on the board of our area’s largest non-profit youth basketball league, and experienced the rapidly growing world of “club” sports.
 I have seen the best of youth sports and the unheathy side of it too.
+Here are 4 lessons:

 PLAYING FOR LOCAL, VOLUNTEER CITY LEAGUES YIELDS INTANGIBLE BENEFITS